transcom/mymove/docs/adr/0064-designing-semantic-api-endpoints.md

 - ➕ Logical semantic actions create methods which may have side effects that are not apparent to the user due to obfuscation of the underlying resources that are being modified.
+- ➕ With semantic endpoints, we can express the requirements of an operation in a more self-documenting manner.
 - ➖ Method handlers for the Prime would need to handle specific edge cases for the user in case of a failure during a logical semantic action (e.g. ensuring a new shipment ID is not created if the method fails to update a